 An investor combining these sources of performance should be concerned with how they co-move together.
 If they all move in the same direction at the same time, then your portfolio is risky because you can simultaneously lose money on all fronts.
 Part of what makes them attractive is the fact that these long-short portfolios have low correlations between themselves, meaning that their returns do not usually go in the same direction.
 These low cross-correlations are not surprising: these factors are generally constructed to behave this way.
 Given these low cross-correlations, an investor can gain large diversification benefits by combining these long-short strategies in a portfolio.

 But here the word usually is key; we show in Christoffersen and Langlois (2013) that these cross-correlations vary wildly over time and they hide striking dependence between extreme events.
 For example, we find extreme dependence despite close-to-zero cross-correlations, which means that when one risk factor is having its worst day in history there is a chance that another risk factor is also having its worst day in history.
-This may remind some of the Quant meltdown in August 2007 during which the returns of many long-short strategies favoured by hedge funds tanked despite the overall market barely moving.
+This may remind some of the Quant meltdown in August 2007 during which the returns of many long-short strategies favored by hedge funds tanked despite the overall market barely moving.

 In Christoffersen and Langlois (2013), we propose a flexible econometric methodology that can account for multiple facets of risk in the data.
 Our methodology better captures how risk factor returns actually behave.
 We show that funds combining long-short strategies based on these risk factors can increase their risk-adjusted returns by more than 1% per year when using our methodology.
 This added value is impressive given that it comes from simply using a better risk model, not better forecasting the profitability of these strategies.

-We show that correlations, but also dependence among extreme events, have increased between developed country equity markets (e.g. between the U.S. and U.K.), between emerging country equity markets (e.g. between Brazil and India), and between developed and emerging country equity markets (e.g. between Japan and Russia).
+We show that correlations, but also dependence among extreme events, have increased between developed country equity markets (e.g. between the US and UK), between emerging country equity markets (e.g. between Brazil and India), and between developed and emerging country equity markets (e.g. between Japan and Russia).
 While a large proportion of the benefits from diversifying across developed countries has disappeared, larger gains remain in diversifying across emerging markets.
 The intuition is that while crises may be more frequent in emerging markets, they are more country-specific than in developed markets.

 To better illustrate how these diversification benefits in international equity markets have gone down, I developed a new measure of conditional diversification benefit.
 The objective was to find one measure that could summarize several risk measures (volatility, correlations, downside risk, tail risk, etc.) into one meaningful measure of portfolio diversification.

 We start with a well-known and widely used risk measure: the expected shortfall.
 In a nutshell, the expected shortfall is the average portfolio loss one can expect given that the loss on the portfolio is equal to or larger than a pre-chosen level.
-If you determine that you are in trouble if you lose 5% or more on your portfolio, then the expected shortfall tells you how much you should expect to lose in such case (is it closer to 5% or to 20%?).
+If you determine that you are in trouble if you lose 5% or more on your portfolio, then the expected shortfall tells you how much you should expect to lose in this scenario (is it closer to 5% or to 20%?).
 We use this risk measure because it respects a set of nice mathematical properties that a risk measure should have.

 The expected shortfall of a portfolio has two natural bounds.
 It cannot be lower than the pre-chosen threshold (e.g., 5%), a situation in which all portfolio losses equal to or larger than this level actually are equal to this threshold.
-Think of buying an insurance contract on the value of your portfolio which would pay you the extra loss in such case.
+Think of buying an insurance contract on the value of your portfolio that would pay you the extra loss in such case.
 At the other end of the spectrum, the expected portfolio shortfall cannot be higher than the average of the expected shortfalls of each asset weighted by their weight in your portfolio.
 This situation corresponds to the case in which combining these assets in a portfolio does not bring any diversification benefits.

 The Conditional Diversification Benefit measure, CDB, is the distance of our portfolio’s expected shortfall, ES, to its upper bound, max(ES), standardized by the distance between the two bounds: ( max(ES) – ES ) / ( max(ES) – min(ES) ).

-The conditional diversification benefit measure is extremely useful and has intuitive properties: it does not depend on the asset expected returns which are notoriously hard to measure and it varies between zero (no diversification benefits) and one (perfect diversification).
+The conditional diversification benefit measure is extremely useful and has intuitive properties: it does not depend on the asset expected returns, which are notoriously hard to measure, and it varies between zero (no diversification benefits) and one (perfect diversification).
 By measuring its value at different points in time, we can describe the evolution of diversification benefits obtained from a portfolio.

 Using this measure, we show that diversification benefits have been halved since the 1970s for developed countries.
 In contrast, diversification benefits among emerging markets have decreased by around 25% during the two decades up to the end of the 2000s.